sumo-drosiek/sumock/README.md

 cargo run
 ```

+Sumock is listening on port 3000.
+For now it cannot get any arguments

 ## Terraform mock

 It expose the `/terraform.*` url which can be used to set HTTP source for k8s collection to sumock itself